Home Assistant on Proxmox: VM Import Steps

 downloading the proxmox qcow2 file.

 2. Extract the file, then rename it from .qcow2 to .img on your Mac/PC.
-This step is important because our goal is to upload it to our ISO images library, then import it into our virtual machine and the ISOs directory doesn’t traditionally store .qcow2 images.
+This step is important because our goal is to upload it to our ISO images library in Proxmox, then import it into our virtual machine.
+Since the ISOs directory doesn’t traditionally store .qcow2 images, this is the best way to accomplish that.

 renaming the qcow2 image to img.